renpy/renpy/sphinx/source/gui.rst

     This sets the color of the dialogue text.

-.. var:: gui.default_font = "ArchitectsDaughter.ttf"
+.. var:: gui.text_font = "ArchitectsDaughter.ttf"

     This sets the font that is used for dialogue text, menus, inputs, and other in-game text.
 The font file should exist in the game directory.